pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 #### 3. Assign a user to your Okta application

 1. On the Assignments tab for your Okta app, for Assign, choose Assign to People.
-1. Next to the user that you want to assign, choose Assign.
+1. Next to the user you want to assign, choose Assign.
-1. Note: If this is a new account, the only option available is to choose yourself (the admin) as the user.
+1. Note: If this is a new account, the only option is to choose yourself (the admin) as the user.
 1. Choose Save and Go Back.
 Your user is assigned.
 1. Choose Done.